-As part of its operations, the Group has the right to 1 charge fees for managing mandatory and voluntary pension funds, calculated as a percentage of the net asset value (NAV) of the mandatory and voluntary address the risks associated with management fee come, identified as a key audit matter, we designed udit procedures that enabled us to obtain sufficient opropriate audit evidence for our conclusion on that atter. pension funds it manages.
+As part of its operations, the Group has the right to charge fees for managing mandatory and voluntary pension funds, calculated as a percentage of the net asset value (NAV) of the mandatory and voluntary pension funds it manages.

 The Group calculates the management fee daily and charges it monthly.

 The calculation of management fees is carried out automatically, within the Group's information system, by applying the management fee rates applicable for each individual pension fund, in accordance with their prospectuses.

 Income from fees for the management of mandatory and voluntary pension funds is an indicator of the success of the Group's operations, which is visible through the increase in the NAV of each fund and is of significant importance to users of financial statements in order to assess the Group's performance.

+Since the incorrect calculation of the management fee can consequently have a significant impact on the Group's financial statements, we decided to include management fee income as a key audit matter during our audit of the separate and consolidated financial statements for the year ended 31 December 2022.

+To address the risks associated with management fee income, identified as a key audit matter, we designed audit procedures that enabled us to obtain sufficient appropriate audit evidence for our conclusion on that matter.

-Since the incorrect calculation of the management fee can consequently have a significant impact on the Group's financial statements, we decided to include management fee income as a key audit matter during our audit of the separate and consolidated financial statements for the year ended 31 December 2022. atter.
-Ye performed the following audit procedures with spect to the management fee income area: Gaining an understanding of the control environment and internal controls established by the Management Company for calculation of Management fee for the management of pension funds; Verification of the adequacy of the design and implementation of the identified internal controls relevant to the process of calculation of Management fee for the management of pension funds; Testing the operational effectiveness of identified relevant internal controls; Verification and comparison of data on the net value of assets of all mandatory and voluntary pension funds with the data of the depository bank; Checking and comparing the rate of management fee specified in the prospectus of each mandatory and voluntary pension fund with the rate applied in the calculation of the fee and comparison with the decisions of the Management Board of the Management Company, which define in more detail the applied percentages of the management fee within the limits prescribed by the prospectuses; Recalculation of income from the management fee for all mandatory and voluntary pension funds under the management of the Group.
+We performed the following audit procedures with respect to the management fee income area:

+- Gaining an understanding of the control environment and internal controls established by the Management Company for calculation of Management fee for the management of pension funds; - Verification of the adequacy of the design and implementation of the identified internal controls relevant to the process of calculation of Management fee for the management of pension funds; - Testing the operational effectiveness of identified relevant internal controls; - Verification and comparison of data on the net value of assets of all mandatory and voluntary pension funds with the data of the depository bank; - Checking and comparing the rate of management fee specified in the prospectus of each mandatory and voluntary pension fund with the rate applied in the calculation of the fee and comparison with the decisions of the Management Board of the Management Company, which define in more detail the applied percentages of the management fee within the limits prescribed by the prospectuses; - Recalculation of income from the management fee for all mandatory and voluntary pension funds under the management of the Group.